Skip to contents

 Microbiome data analysis tools for R

-The goal of micro4R was to create an R package with a low barrier to entry.
+The goal of micro4R was to create an R package for microbiome data processing with a low barrier to entry.
 I started my career in microbiome research at the bench and had to ELI5 to myself how to process and analyze “big data”.
-I’ve spent a ton of time poring over and experimenting with [others’ code]UPDATE URL, and want to pass it on. # micro4R micro4R website
+I’ve spent a ton of time poring over and experimenting with others’ code, and want to pass it on. micro4R website

-Likely, the ideal candidate to benefit from micro4R would be a bench scientist without much formal statistics or bioinformatics training.
+Likely, the ideal person to benefit from micro4R would be a bench scientist without much formal statistics or bioinformatics training.
 Fair warning, if you already have a strong stats/informatics background, this may not be of much use for you!

 Installation